bptlab/openbpt-service-templates/javascript/README.md

 # OpenBPT Service Template

-This Typescript template facilitates the development of services for OpenBPT, providing essential scaffolding to get started quickly.
+This Javascript template facilitates the development of services for OpenBPT, providing essential scaffolding to get started quickly.

 ## Setup